Illtyd Trethowan: Philosopher

-A fearless thinker, he argued the centrality of contemplation and also that philosophical certainty about God was possible.
-He also worked to gain a greater audience for some less well known writers, including Maurice Blondel and Dominique Dubarle.
-For philosophical inspiration he looked to Augustine.
+A fearless thinker, Trethowan argued the centrality of contemplation and also that philosophical certainty about God was possible.
+He also worked to gain a greater audience for some less well-known writers, including Maurice Blondel and Dominique Dubarle.
+For philosophical inspiration, he looked to Augustine of Hippo.
 For over twenty years, he was in dialogue with Eric Mascall, with whose work Louis Bouyer draws comparisons, calling Trethowan "a born Augustinian, but of exceptional intellectual acuity".

 Trethowan’s main contribution to the philosophy of religion is the argument that human awareness is intelligent and that the transcendent (divine, absolute, infinite) is implicit in it.
 "Illtyd’s proposal is that only in so far as we are (already) cognitively aware of infinite, transcendent reality can we sensibly talk of relations between things in the world and such reality."
 He argued that our knowledge of God is not a matter of propositional reasoning on the basis of empirical experience; the recognition of God’s presence to the mind was like waking up to what it meant for a human being to be intelligently aware of things, and he was content with a broadly Platonist or Augustinian approach to explaining that.
 Consequently he bridled at any argument for God’s existence he suspected of being inferential.
 "There is available to all humans a cognitive awareness of God that is direct, albeit arising in and mediated by self-awareness (not immediate): a contact thus with God to which one can point people, but which is not susceptible of strict 'description', or again 'proof'."